Abhishek-7400/Terraform/resources/git_repository.md

   auto_init = true
 }
 ```
-# If wanted to print somthing during Plan or Execution used output (got to Attributes Reference )
+# If wanted to print somthing during Plan or Execution use output (got to Attributes Reference )
 ```
 ```
 provider "github" {